alicekl/koopmotion/README.md

 ```

 ## Generating the sub-sampled (sparse) dataset
-We have included training data for 2 examples.
+We have included training data for 2 examples (lasa_angle, lasa_bended_line).
 To generate all of the data for the EPFL LASA handwriting dataset and the sub-sampled data we used for our paper, and save the data to the `data` folder, run the following:
 ```
 python scripts/generate_lasa_data.py
 ```